Nowra to Kosciuszko

 What bike is required

-Touring bikes with 35mm tyres are probably best for the ride as there are gravel sections on most days.
+Touring or gravel bikes with 32mm or more tyres are probably best for the ride as there are gravel sections on most days.
 A road bike with 23-25mm tyres would be fine for days one and two.
 If there aren’t too many road bikers they could be ferried over the gravel bits except for the last 15 to the summit and back.
 Alternatively, it should be possible to carry a few alternate bikes suitable for dirt in the SAG trailer for road bike users.
 If you plan to use a mountain bike the whole way, as most of the route is tarmac, fitting high pressure, low tread tyres such as Schwalbe Marathon Plus 26 x 1.35″ would be a good idea.

 The route largely uses lesser roads, but some stretches will have traffic.
 High visibility clothing is essential.